 Green Mountain Tick Repellent is a combination of the essential oils Rose Geranium, Lemongrass and Cedarwood, as well as alcohol and filtered water.
 The high water content in the spray keeps it from aggravating sensitive skin.

 Ticks, especially deer ticks, are widely considered to be carriers of Lyme disease, a potentially debilitating illness, that is usually treated with a regimen of antibiotics.
 The spray, which is being sold all over New England, including the Vermont Country Store, may have become popular with the high incidence of ticks and Lyme disease in Vermont.
 In 2013, according to Health Department Data, there were over 200 confirmed cases of Lyme disease in Bennington County.
-All together, the state of Vermont has 674 confirmed cases of Lyme disease and 219 probably cases.
-Most infections occur in the summer months, with the highest rate of onset in July and August.

 "I got to the point where I [decided to] just make it [tick spray] and I kept paying attention to oils that help with ticks," she said.
 "It worked really well...gave it to friends and they encouraged me to sell it."